Frequently Asked Questions About Our Programs The first few questions are about language

 I am interested in attending one of your programs, but I was wondering

-very low.
+about the language requirement/criteria.
+My Spanish proficiency is low.
 Do you suggest that I take some beginning Spanish classes

 before I apply to your program?